-On May 10th a presentation of our LCAP was given to our school board and attending parents and community members.
+On May 9th a presentation of our LCAP was given to our school board and attending parents and community members.

-There were 28 people in attendance, including our School Board during this meeting.
+There were \ people in attendance, including our School Board during this meeting.

-On May 17th administration held a LCAP stakeholders meeting for the East Side of the county at Loyalton Elementary School.
+On May 11th administration held a LCAP stakeholders meeting for the East and West Side of the county at Loyalton Elementary School and Downieville School.
 The meeting dates and time was shared with stakeholders through all calls, school site menu, and on Facebook.
 There was one in attendance.
-On May 18th the administration held a stakeholders meeting on the West Side of the county at Downieville School.
-The meeting dates and time was shared with stakeholders through all calls, school site menu, and on Facebook.
-There were two in attendance.